adamrudolf-becube/software-testing-basics/README.md

 You are right, this has to end somewhere.
 If you are the one who implements a mocking framework, it is good to test wheter it checks the expectations in the way it should.

 What if you just create a fake which still needs to fake a quite complex behaviour?
 Well, maybe it's good to test that, but I think if you need that you made a mistake somewhere.
 Tests should be very simple and straightforward.
-Also they should not rely on complex sub logic.
-See later section "What is the scope of a test?
-An example with 2 possible solutions" for more details soon.
+Also they should not rely on complex stub logic.
+See section "What is the scope of a test?
+An example with 2 possible solutions" for more details.

 You need to write tests, stubs, fakes and mocks which are simple enough so they don't introduce much risk if you don't test them.
 So we usually say this is where it ends.
-We could tests our stubs but we don't and if written well it shouldn't ne necessary.
+We could tests our stubs but we don't and if they are written well it shouldn't be necessary.

-### Naming

-There is no commonly used rule for naming, but we have our internal habits:

-verify_<function under test>_<GivenWhenThenShortly>

-For example: verify_connect_xReqIsSentUnconditionally, and verify_connect_messageIsReturnedWhenXCfmIsReceived

-But again: use your common sense.

-Keep in mind: usually hundreds of tests are run, and maybe the runner only sees the list of the names and that which one failed.
-It should be easy to understand, what failed, and how to locate it.